arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 Please create the below `parallelRestore` script in any of your _Coordinators_.

-When executed (see below for further details), this script will create other scripts that can be then copied and then executed on each _Coordinator_.
+When executed (see below for further details), this script will create other scripts that can be then copied and executed on each _Coordinator_.

 ```